 - Slide taskbar buttons (only in Windows XP and Vista)

 Then click OK twice to close the Performance Options and System Properties windows and for the visual changes to take effect:

 You now have some processor-intensive animations and effect disabled while still having a modern Windows look retained.

-To enable the classic look and bump performance up, select Adjust for best performance in Performance Options window, Visual Effects tab.
+To enable the classic look and bump performance up, select Adjust for best performance in the Performance Options window, Visual Effects tab.

 This is what different versions of Windows look like while using Classic look.

-Windows 8 is not displayed, as there are no really important changes.

 Windows 8 and newer are not displayed here, as there are no important visual changes.